ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Mysterious Vial: "Increased health regeneration."
 - Spikestrip: "Drop spikestrips on being hit, slowing enemies."
     - Diff. from RoR1: provides 50% slow instead of 20% to compensate for enemy ability to path around spikestrips.
+- Taser: "Chance to snare on hit."
 #### Tier 2
 - 56 Leaf Clover: "Elite mobs have a chance to drop items."
 - Boxing Gloves: "Hitting enemies have a 6% chance to knock them back."
+- Filial Imprinting: "Hatch a strange creature who drops buffs periodically."
+    - Diff. from RoR1: now provides buffs instantly, instead of on-ground drops from pets.
 - Golden Gun: "More gold, more damage."
 - Rusty Jetpack: "Increase jump height and reduce gravity."
 - Smart Shopper: "Enemies drop more gold."